rodv92/PLETSC/README.md

 Input text file must be ASCII (for now) or UTF-8 decodable to ASCII (English).
 It ignores conversion errors.
 Decoded file will be encoded in ASCII.
 It should be in English to get adequate conversion.

+Both ends (sender and receiver) MUST have the SAME dictionaries and the SAME Huffmann tables, as these are not sent with the data.

 # Information about the dictionaries